mukunda-/vcomp/README.txt

 And by safely, I mean escaping single quotes in filenames, which are quite common in "Mukunda Johnson's" Zoom recordings.

-VComp requires ffmpeg accessible on the %PATH%
+VComp requires ffmpeg accessible on the %PATH%.